Yo-yerush/Local_alignment_app/README.md

 A local JavaScript app for exploratory alignment of DNA, RNA, and protein FASTA sequences.

-Open `index.html` in any modern browser.
-No installation, Node.js, R, Python, server, or internet connection is required.
+**No installation, Node.js, R, Python, server, or internet connection is required.*

+Open `Local_alignment.html` in any modern browser.

 ## What it does